HumanSignal/label-studio/docs/source/guide/predictions.md

 You can import pre-annotations for BrushLabels segmentation.
 Label Studio Converter package has some helper functions for this.

-- You can convert a 2D mask (np.array with shape=[width, height] and dtype=np.uint8) to RLE by the following:
+- You can convert masks (np.array with shape=[width, height, 4] and dtype=np.uint8, the channel number must be 4 always and all these 4 values must be the same) to RLE by the following:
     ```
     rle_1d_array = encode_rle(mask.ravel().astype(np.uint8))
     ```